Note: If you would like a review of trigonometry, click on trigonometry.

 Therefore, the exact solutions are

-The approximate solutions are and where n is an integer.
+The approximate solutions are

 These solutions may or may not be the answers to the original problem.
 You much check them, either numerically or graphically, with the original equation.